-Here we are, at the beginning of the end of the life of a woman that u could only described as legendary!
+Here we are, at the beginning of the end of the life of a woman that you could only describe as legendary!

 To say that Doris was special is quite an understatement and almost an insult to the life she lived for all of her 89 years here.

-She had a life story like no other and one that came with awesome stores and adventure that most of us could only dream of having!
+She had a life story like no other and one that came with awesome stories and adventure that most of us could only dream of having!

-She work hard at jobs and odds and ends through out her childhood and on the family farm but she also made sure to put in the work at school and got her high school diploma.
+She worked hard at jobs and odds and ends throughout her childhood and on the family farm; but she also made sure to put in the work at school and got her high school diploma.

 Doris did quite a lot of different things in her life some extremely important things to her like becoming a writer for the Chicago Sun Times which she enjoyed so very much because writing brought her joy!
-But she also had the chance to work for Chrysler a history making company doing a few important jobs like a key punch operator and secretary for the head of the company, in a day when the secretaries were the backbone of the company and the wind that kept them flying high!
+But she also had the chance to work for Chrysler, a history making company, doing a few important jobs like a key punch operator and secretary for the head of the company, in a day when the secretaries were the backbone of the company and that wind kept them flying high!
 She truly got the chance to be a player in many different aspects of life in her time with us.

-She packed up her life and family that she loved and cared for allure life and headed for her new home and life in St. Petersburg, FL!
+She packed up her life and family that she loved and cared for and headed for her new home and life in St. Petersburg, FL!

-She was such a wonderful woman she didn’t just love and care for her own kids and family either, not long after finding herself with all grown kids and grandkids she began giving others a home away from home to many other people who were coming over to our country to learn snd explore!
-She became the number one requested home available in the exchange student program at Eckerd college.
+She was such a wonderful woman that she didn’t just love and care for her own kids and family either.
+Not long after finding herself with all grown kids and grandkids, she began giving others a home away from home to many other people who were coming over to our country to learn and explore!
+She became the number one requested home available in the exchange student program at Eckerd College.
 She not only was the best of the best at being a mom and wife and grandmother but she even transcended country and language to make many friends and even considering many to be as close as family.
 She stayed in touch with every one of then til the very last.